bengoh815/cs506-project/DEVELOPMENT.md

 - You can make changes to your source code, and the changes will be reflected in the running containers as the volume mounts has been set up in Docker Compose configuration.
 - If you need to rebuild the images after making changes to your Dockerfiles or dependencies, use the `docker-compose up --build` command again.

+## FAQ

+- If you encounter a port conflict, modify the ports configuration in docker-compose.override.yml.
+For example, change `- "5000:5000"` to `- "5123:5000"` to resolve a port conflict on port 5000.